LudmilaVP/russian-travel/README.md

-# Название проекта: Путешествие по России
+# Travel to Russia

-## Описание
+## Description

-Одностраничный сайт о путешествиях по России. Создан по макету Figma. Сайт адпативен и оптимизирован для просмотра на экранах от 320 пикселей.
+A one-page website about traveling in Russia.
+Created according to the Figma.
+The site is adpative and optimized for viewing on screens from 320 pixels.

-## Стек
+## Stack

 - HTML
 - CSS

-## Реализация
+## Implementation

 - Grid Layout
-- Flexbox-вёрстка
+- Flexbox-layout
-- Медиазапросы
+- Media queries
-- Адаптивная верстка под размеры экранов 1280px, 1024px, 768px, 320px
+- Adaptive layout for screen sizes 1280px, 1024px, 768px, 320px
 - БЭМ Nested

-## Планы по доработке:
+## Improvement plans:
-- Применение JavaScript.
+- Application of JavaScript.

-## Ссылка на сайт:
+## How to open project:

 https://ludmilavp.github.io/russian-travel/